 The basic idea is that the sooner someone will receive a future payment, and the more certain they are of receiving it, the more valuable it is today.
 Money you have today is worth more than an identical amount to be received in the future.
-Additionally, the risk associated with the possibility of receiving those future cash flows also makes them worth less today.
+Additionally, the risk associated with the possibility of not receiving those future cash flows also makes them worth less today.

 We call money that we would receive in the future the future value, and the money we would receive today the present value.

 When we do a DCF analysis of a business, we’re looking at the business as an asset that will produce future cash flows.
 We want to discount the expected future cash flows back to their net present value to think about what it would be worth paying in today’s dollars for those future cash flows.

 Three major considerations behind discounting cash flows are the opportunity, risk, and inflation.
 First, we invest present dollars in order to receive future cash flows because we perceive the opportunity to earn a return on our investment.
 We also need to take into account the risk of not receiving the future payments.
 Additionally, we need to consider how inflation affects our money—money today will buy more than the same amount will in the future.

 With a discounted cash flow valuation, we are discounting the value of the future expected cash flows we will receive in the future back to their net present value today.
 The net present value of the business’ expected future cash flows is the enterprise value of the business.

 Discounted cash flow valuation is one of the best methods of valuing a private company.

 Private company valuation is both an art and a science and there are several different methods that are commonly used to value a business in addition to the discounted cash flow method.